lpr78/4-Portfolio2/README.md

 * Refer to the following link to see a diarised approach to testing and noterised feedback
   * [Testing Link](TESTING.md)

+## Further considerations
+* I would like to address the timing criteria on the game.
+At present (with current time constraints) this has not been achieved.
+* Further time i feel that this would be a good addition to the quiz game to ensure that it progresses to the next question automatically after 2 minutes if not answered.
+* The width of the #ProgressBarFull does not perfectly inside of the #ProgressBar and further consideration of this is preferred, if more time permitted.
+* The size of the help modal image is too small on mobile view and therefore needs consideration, in terms of increasing the size in order to fulfill the success criteria.

 ## Deployment Strategy